Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

   > [Info] The shipping provider can be configured in the *Shipping provider* tab of the *Settings* menu entry in the *Order management* module.

 **Services**
-Configure the services as agreed with the shipping provider.
-Depending on the shipping provider selected, the services, and therefore the displayed fields, vary.
+  Depending on the shipping provider selected, the fields displayed in this section vary.

 [comment]: <> (Info kommt aus Fakturierung/Settings/Shipping provider/Shipping -> Link hinzufügen, wenn verfügbar.)

-[comment]: <> (Frage FH: Was wird by default angezeigt?
-Wonach richtet sich, was angezeigt wird?
-Kundeneinstellungen?)

-[comment]: <> (HG: Wir müssen überlegen, wie wir das beschreiben.
-Auch die Felder in den übrigen Menüpunkten, z.B.
-Export, sind von der Wahl des Shipping providers abhängig bzw. unterscheiden sich...)

 #### Export
-*Accounting > Settings > Tab DEBTORS/CREDITORS > Tab Customer/supplier list > Select supplier > Sub-tab Drop shipping > Drop shipping settings side menu > Menu entry Shipper*
+*Accounting > Settings > Tab DEBTORS/CREDITORS > Tab Customer/supplier list > Select supplier > Sub-tab Drop shipping > Drop shipping settings side menu > Menu entry Export*

 ![Export](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/DropShippingExport.png "[Export]")

+Depending on the supplier selected, the sections and fields displayed may slightly vary.

 **Export**

 - *Export via*
   Click the drop-down list to select the appropriate export method.
-The following options are available:
+By default, the following options are available:
   - **csv**
   - **No export**

-[comment]: <> (FH: Andere Optionen?
-Wovon hängt es ab?)

 - *Number of data records per file*
   Enter the desired number of data records per file.

+[comment]: <> (Gibt es eine Begrenzung?)

 - *Export definition*
   Click the drop-down list to select the export definition.
-The following options are available:
+By default, the following options are available:
   - **DHL Easylog**
   - **DPD Shipping**
   - **GLS Gepard**

-[comment]: <> (FH: Andere Optionen?
-Wovon hängt es ab?)

 - [EDIT]
-  Click this button to edit the export definition.
+  Click this button to edit the export definition or add a new one.
 The *Import/export definitions* window is displayed, see [Import/export definitions](#import-export-definitions).

 - *Export file name*
   Enter the export file name.

-[comment]: <> (FH: versand-%p.csv -> Default value?
-Muss man es so beibehalten und dann % ersetzt?
-Oder egal?)
+[comment]: <> (versand-%p.csv -> Muss man es so beibehalten und dann % ersetzen?
+Oder kann die Datei beliebig genannt werden?)

 **Export specifications**

 - *Minimum weight*
   Enter the desired minimum weight.

-[comment]: <> (HF: File weight?
-Better file size?
-Minimum oder maximum?)

 **Export to ECM**